BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ### Blank line between declaration with comments

-Declarations with comments should be separated by a blank line.
+Declarations with comments must be separated by a blank line.

 === "[:material-heart:](#) Ktlint"